CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    Return 1 or 0 depending on whether *ch* is an alphanumeric character.

+.. cfunction:: int Py_UNICODE_ISPRINTABLE(Py_UNICODE ch)

+   Return 1 or 0 depending on whether *ch* is a printable character.
+   Nonprintable characters are those characters defined in the Unicode character database as "Other" or "Separator", excepting the ASCII space (0x20) which is considered printable.
+(Note that printable characters in this context are those which should not be escaped when :func:`repr` is invoked on a string.
+   It has no bearing on the handling of strings written to :data:`sys.stdout` or :data:`sys.stderr`.)

 These APIs can be used for fast direct character conversions: